amandasposito/amandasposito.github.io/_posts/2021-01-04-postgres-lateral-join.md

 ;
 ```

-What's happening is that because of the `lateral` keyword, we are able to reference the `tags` table in the sub-select, and fetch only the movies from that tag, already limiting the results on that step.
-Without it, we wouldn't be able to run that query.
+What’s happening is that because of the lateral keyword, we can reference the tags table in the sub-select, and fetch only the movies from that tag, already limiting the results on that step.
+Without it, we wouldn’t be able to run that query.

 ```sql
 # SELECT *